umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Line-break/index.md

 - Draw Line (This will add a line that will separate the column above from the column below)

-- Custom Height (This allows you to decide how much space there should be between the columns)
+- Custom Height (This allows you to decide how much space there should be between the rows)